Omqarrr/alpha/README.md

 # alpha
-This repo holds src for project that includes files and folders
+src for project that includes files and folders